GALERIE R

 Q. Do social media have a place in today’s art world?

 Technology may be useful as a means of communication but the experience of art is usually dependent on its physical presence, and the relationship the viewer has with an artwork in a space.
 Social media are playing havoc with materiality.
+AI and NFTs are just ridiculous.

 Q. When did you start writing about Art?